Rowson3D/Steps-Counter/README.md

 *  **Status messages**: Provides feedback in the application, so the user is informed.
 *  **Clipboard**: Copies the suggested folder name to the clipboard for easy pasting.
 *  **Remembers Last Used Path**: Remembers the last used path for when you re-open the application.
+*   **Suggestion Saving:** Saves all the current settings and recommendations to a text file in the "suggestions" folder.
+The file is named after the 'repeats' value and folder name.
+This file will be created/overwritten whenever an action occurs (selection of a folder with valid images, a change in the batch size, or a change in the step mode).

 ## Files